Summary

 Visual Hierarchy That Guides Decision Making

-According to Nielsen Norman Group, it's important to clearly indicate rows.
+Research shows it's important to clearly indicate rows.
 This way users can tell which attribute a cell refers to.
 This basic principle prevents confusion and improves user experience.

 Use bold colors and clear typography to highlight your product's advantages.
 Make sure each row stands out from the others.
 Use alternating backgrounds or clear borders.